 There are two forms of seborrhea: oily (oleosa) and dry (sicca).
-Your cat can also have both forms.
-A change in the amount or quality of the oily skin secretions (sebum) causes this condition.
-An imbalance between new and dying skin cells causes the flakes on your cat's coat.
+It is not uncommon to have combination skin, just like people!
+A change in the amount and quality of the oily skin secretions (sebum) causes this condition.
+Excessive skin peeling and the flakes on your cat's coat are caused by an imbalance between new and dying skin cells.

-- Obesity - some cats can't physically reach every body site and groom properly
+- Obesity - some cats can't physically reach certain areas to groom properly

 - The hair coat is too long to groom completely